Please note I am currently offering EMDR online.

-I'm a fully qualified UKCP and HCPC registered psychotherapist who is trained in both talking and creative therapies.
-I'm known to be an open, down-to-earth person who builds strong and supportive relationships with my clients.
-My approach is collaborative and person-centred, working alongside each individual.
+Hello, my name is Cassandra.
+I'm known by colleagues to be an open-minded, down-to-earth person who aims to build strong and supportive relationships with my clients.
+My approach is collaborative, working alongside each individual.

 Training, qualifications & experience

 - MA Integrative Arts Psychotherapy (London Metropolitan University 2014)

 - MSc Adolescent Psychotherapy (University of Northampton 2020)

 - Dip.
 Integrative Arts Psychotherapy (Institute for Arts in Therapy and Education 2014)

 - Accredited EMDR Practituoner (EMDR Europe Accredited Training 2017)

 - EMDR Child & Adolescent Part 1 (EMDR Europe Accredited Training 2018)